 - Women who are pregnant with significant heart disease, congenital or acquired.

 The NHS in England is directly contacting people with these conditions to provide further advice.

-The ED Society are more than happy to supply a letter explaining Ectodermal Dysplasia and the symptoms causing you to be more at risk.
+The ED Society are more than happy to supply any letters explaining Ectodermal Dysplasia to your GP or any other professionals and how symptoms can cause you to be more at risk.
 Please get in touch email@example.com

 Please continue to check back here for updates as well as following the official guidelines on https://www.gov.uk/coronavirus